Mankiller Screening and Discussion

 About the Event:

 In celebration of the new Wilma Mankiller Quarter, debuting this June, the National Women’s History Museum, in partnership with DC Public Library and with support from the United States Mint, is proud to present a special in-person screening of the documentary film, Mankiller.
-The screening will be followed by a panel discussion with the film’s director, Valerie Red-Horse Mohl, and specials guests from the United States Mint and the Smithsonian Institution.
+The screening will be followed by a panel discussion with the film’s director, Valerie Red-Horse Mohl, and specials guests from the United States Mint.
 The discussion will be moderated by National Women’s History Museum Board Member Mary Smith, the first woman Native American president-elect nominee of the American Bar Association.
 Other special guests to be announced.

 About the Film: